rlucente-se-jboss/RHEL8-Workshop/README.md

     yum -y clean all
     reboot

 Make sure the `VM_IP_ADDRESS` and `RH_DEVELOPER_USERNAME` match the IP address of the VM and your username on the [Red Hat Developer](https://developers.redhat.com) portal, respectively.

 ## Prepare the Workshop
+After the VM restarts, use a terminal to reconnect as root:

+    ssh root@VM_IP_ADDRESS

-After the VM restarts, use a terminal to reconnect as root by following the commands below.
-Ensure you can ssh to root@localhost from the VM using an ssh key.
+Follow the commands below to ensure you can ssh to root@localhost from the VM using an ssh key.
 When generating the key, make sure to accept the defaults and *DO NOT* set a passphrase.

-    ssh root@VM_IP_ADDRESS
     ssh-keygen
     ssh-copy-id -i ~/.ssh/id_rsa.pub root@localhost

+The following command should "just work" without prompting for a passphrase or password.
+If not, review the steps above and make sure you followed them correctly.

     ssh root@localhost

-The last command should "just work" without prompting for a passphrase or password.
-If not, review the steps above and make sure you followed them.

-Get the playbook to setup the lab and run it
+Get the playbook and run it to setup the lab:

     git clone https://github.com/rlucente-se-jboss/RHEL8-Workshop.git
     cd ~/RHEL8-Workshop